 The value of the annotation shall be a string that contains the case-sensitive "(c/s)" symbol of the unit of measure as listed in the Unified Code for Units of Measure (UCUM), unless the symbolic representation does not reflect common usage.
-For example, RPM commonly reports fan speeds in revolutions-per-minute but has no simple UCUM representation.
-For units with prefixes, the case-sensitive ( c/s ) symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
+If the unit in common usage is not available in UCUM, curly braces should wrap the value, such as $\{value\}$, to follow UCUM parsing rules.
+For example, RPM is commonly used to report fan speeds in revolutions-per-minute, and the preferred representation in UCUM is $\{rev\}/min$, but the value $\{RPM\}$ is acceptable.
+For units with prefixes, the case-sensitive (c/s) symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
 For example, Mebibyte (1024^2 bytes), which has the UCUM Mi prefix and By symbol, would use MiBy as the value for the annotation.
-For values that also include rate information, such as megabits per second, the rate unit's symbol should be appended and use a slash ( / ) character as a separator.
+For values that also include rate information, such as megabits per second, the rate unit's symbol should be appended and use a slash (/) character as a separator.
 For example, Mbit/s .